-As cooks and bakers, we have a role to play in making food grown with care for the Earth, or agroecologically, more readily available and accessible; spreading the work about that food; sharing our knowledge and inspiring people to cook and bake healthily, diversely and happily and source ingredients sustainably and equitably.
+As cooks and bakers, we have a role to play in making food grown with care for the Earth, or agroecologically, more readily available and accessible; spreading the word about that food; sharing our knowledge and inspiring people to cook and bake healthily, diversely and happily and source ingredients sustainably and equitably.
 We share a lot of the ways and methods in which we cook on our social media so do follow us there for some other ideas too.

 ‘Musicians and cooks are responsible for the most pleasure in human life,’ Fran Lebovitz.

-Thursday 17th February 2022 – Wholegrain ‘YQ’ ORC Wakelyns Population wheat sourdough tin loaf
+Wholemeal ‘YQ’ ORC Wakelyns Population wheat sourdough tin loaf

 We’re so happy to share this recipe – or in our bakery and other bakeries, bread recipes are called, ‘formulas’ – for our favourite loaf.
 It smells like honey; you can toast it; sandwich it; butter it; everything it!
 We love it and we hope that you do too, and enjoy having this loaf of nourishing flavourful real bread at the centre of your table.